bikeshedder/deadpool/README.md

-  If you really want your application to crash on startup if objects can not be created on startup simply call `pool.get().expect("DB connection failed")` right after creating the pool.
+  If you really want your application to crash on startup if objects can not be created on startup simply call `pool.get().await.expect("DB connection failed")` right after creating the pool.

-* **Deadpool is fast.** The code which returns connections to the pool contains no blocking code and retrival uses only one locking primitive.
+* **Deadpool is fast.** The code which returns connections to the pool contains no blocking code and retrival uses only two locking primitives.
   Everything else is implemented using non-locking atomic counters.

 * **Deadpool is simple.** Dead simple.
-There is very little API surface and the actual code is barely 100 lines of code.
+There is very little API surface.
+  The actual code is barely 100 lines of code and lives in the two functions `Pool::get` and `Object::drop`.

 ## Differences to other pool implementations